 Themes What We Heard Development and Housing Preservation of greenspace and opportunities for commercial and industrial growth.
 Diversity in housing types is important.
 Low income housing has a waiting list.
 Need for affordable housing.
 Need for low barrier shelters and a good program for transitional housing.
 Need a formal housing study.
 Schools Need to prepare for new construction of schools and incorporate meeting rooms and/or parks so they are dual purpose.
 Schools in western portion of county in need of major updates or need to be replaced.
 Government Expansion of broadband needed.
 Lillington has seen over 11k residential lots in last 24 months with some small-scale commercial growth.
 Dunn and Erwin have seen increased infill development.
 Erwin just adopted their land use plan and is currently working on a overlay for Highway 421.
 Civic Organizations, Health, Safety and Boards Farmland preservation is a major concern.
 Need for buffering new subdivisions against farmland.
 Need for more physicians in the county.
-Transportation and Infrastructure Natural Resources/ Agriculture Agricultural growth zones program beginning soon.
+Transportation and Infrastructure The NC 87 intersection project at Nursery Road has been funded.
+The I-95 widening project will have a large impact on Dunn.
+Conditional zoning may be a vehicle for encouraging needed public improvements.
+The US 401 Corridor Study preferred alignment goes around Angier to Lillington.
+The Northwest Transit study to begin in 2024.
+Natural Resources/ Agriculture Agricultural growth zones program beginning soon.
 Agriculture Advisory Board discussing Enhanced Voluntary Agricultural Districts.
-NRCS has a Conservation Stewardship Program, this program offers financial incentives to landowners managing woodlands.
-Need to protect water quality in the Cape Fear River and add more access points to the river
+NRCS has a Conservation Stewardship Program , this program offers financial incentives to landowners managing woodlands.
+Need to protect water quality in the Cape Fear River and add more access points to the river.